 At the Durango Farmer’s Market, manager Melanie McKinney-Gonzalez says they’ve spread vendors six feet apart.
-Hand washing stations are available and crowding is discouraged.
+Hand washing stations are available, and crowding is discouraged.
 The market’s requirement that vendors wear masks predates the city’s face covering mandate.

 “We were in communication with both city staff and health department staff, probably from mid-March through our opening,” she says.
 “We are still continuing conversations with them about any changes we want to make.”

 “My concern is not so much that commerce happens Saturdays between eight and noon,” she explains.
-“The focus of the market is get our local citizens connected with our local agriculture.”
+“The focus of the market is to get our local citizens connected with our local agriculture.”

 The website Southwest Producers also aims to help.
 It provides a directory of producers, community-supported agriculture farms, produce stands, and farmer’s markets.
 The idea is to connect Four Corners farmers and ranchers directly with consumers.